ihgalis/PastebinPython/README.md

 The second step results in new collections where each keyword gets one new collection and all found pastebin entries will be copied there.

-The third step might be the accumulator.
-It identifies specific words (similiar to step 2) but also specials like eMail addresses, Bitcoin addresses, URLs, IP Adresses etc.

 ### 1. pastebin_scrape.py

 For this one to work good you need an API key.
 I bought a lifetime access to the pastebin API a while ago for 29,99 USD.
 It doesn't make you poor.